+- 1. Apply the parking brake.

 - Open one of the doors.
 The open door warning light should come on.

 - Close the door.

 The open door warning light should go off.

 - Turn the ignition key to "ACC".

 The SRS warning light should come on.

 It goes off after about 6 seconds.

-- 5. Turn the ignition key to "ON", but do not start the engine.
+- Turn the ignition key to "ON", but do not start the engine.

 All the service reminder indicators except the open door warning light and SRS warning light should come on.
-The "ABS" warning light goes off after a
+The "ABS" warning light goes off after a few seconds.

-If any service reminder indicator or warning buzzer does not function as described above, either the bulb is burned out or the circuit is in need of repair.
-Have it checked by your Toyota dealer as soon as possible.
+If any service reminder indicator or warning buzzer does not function as described above, have it checked by your Toyota dealer as soon as possible.